 - Sharp scissors

-As the doors are made out of MDF, it is extremely important to use primer first.
+As the doors are made out of MDF, it is extremely important to use a primer first.
 MDF is incredibly porous so any paint you put directly onto it would be soaked up.

 Paint the frames

-I used Zoffany Faded Rose and because the doors were primed, the paint went on evenly and only needed to coats.
-I used a roller to do the frames and a small paintbrush to do the joins.
+I used Zoffany Faded Rose and because the doors were primed, the paint went on evenly and only needed two coats.

 Wallpapering the panels